TheodoraNell/Stock-Analysis/README.md

 ## SUMMARY

 There are advantages and disadvantages to refactoring code both in general and in this analysis.
 As demonstrated [above](https://github.com/TheodoraNell/Stock-Analysis/blob/main/README.md#results), a clear advantage is decreasing the run time of the script.
-When working with a smaller dataset the time differences can be slight but when running it on large datasets (the entire stock market for example) they can manke an exponential difference.
-Another advantage is creating more concise code with fewer lines that may be easier to interpret and edit by multiple parties.
+When working with a smaller dataset (like the one in this analysis) the time differences can be slight but when running it on much larger datasets (the entire stock market for example) they can manke an exponential difference.
+Another advantage is creating more concise code with fewer lines that may be easier to interpret and edit by multiple parties, as well as for future refactoring.
 In this analysis the creation of additional arrays replaces the need for a nested loop and presents a more straightforward order of operations.

 Disadvantages include the additional time needed for the process of refactoring and posibility of hitting dead ends or creating errors.
 Also, higher levels of complexity can be introduced when simplifying the code which can also increase the potential for errors and the time it takes to solve them.
 In this analyis, the added complexity of multiple variable arrays in the refactored script creates the possiblity of confusion and error when referenceing the correct arguments for the variables.
+Overall however, refactoring seems to have stronger advantages than disadvantages in most cases.